BenBowers/MWAtdr/README.md

 ./docker_build.sh main Release personal docker
 ```

-This invokes Docker to build the main application image, configured for a standard computer, and designed to run with Docker.
+That invokes Docker to build the main application image, configured for a standard computer, and designed to run with Docker.

 Then simply run the `main` target with Docker, using the provided script: